john-klein/john-klein.github.io/index.md

 # [](#header-1)Short Bio

 Since September 2022, I am on leave at <a href="https://owkin.com" style="color: rgb(22,184,78)">***Owkin***</a> where I work as a Lead Research Scientist - Head of Frontier Research.
-At Owkin, I worked on deep learning for histophaology (leveraging transformer based representation learning, multiple-instane learning and federated learning).
-I also worked on target discovery using omics data, binarization threshold calibration for diagnostics classification models and evaluatuin of uncerainty quantification in deep learning.
+At Owkin, I worked on deep learning for histopathology (leveraging transformer based representation learning, multiple-instance learning and federated learning).
+I also worked on target discovery using omics data, binarization threshold calibration for diagnostics classification models and evaluation of uncertainty quantification in deep learning.

 Since September 2009, I am a (tenured) associate professor at the University of Lille (formerly University of Lille1 Sciences and Technologies).
 I belong to the faculty of sciences and technologies which is located in the "Cité Scientifique" campus of Villeneuve d'Ascq.
 I am a member of the department of electrical engineering and automation department but I also teach in the department of computer sciences.
 I am also affiliated to CRIStAL, the research center in computer sciences, automatic control and signal processing of the university.